Aurele-B/Cellects/doc/advanced/outputs.md

 <!-- START_coord_specimen -->
 ## Pixels covered by the specimen(s):
-Save a .npy file containing coordinates (t, y, x) of specimen pixel presence as detected by current parameters.
+Save a .h5 file containing coordinates (t, y, x) of specimen pixel presence as detected by current parameters.
 !!! note